slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Most problems can be solved by graded exposure over time.

-It involves the accumulation of experience, the analysis of past situations to structure knowledge and deliberate practice.
+The accumulation of experience and the analysis of past situations will structure knowledge.

-    PAIN + REFLECTION = PROGRESS
+	PROGRESS = PAIN + REFLECTION

-    EFFORT * TALENT = SKILL
+	SKILL = EFFORT * TALENT

 Hints:

 - Listen to someone explaining challenging techniques, and then attempt to follow their advice.
 Seek feedback as it accelerates learning.
-- If it’s easy, you’re not learning.
+- If it’s easy and you're not surprised, you’re not learning.
 You need to push yourself into the zone of discomfort, where you feel clumsy and face challenges.
 That’s when real learning occurs.
 - Reflect on your mistakes; try to identify the cues you missed and what to look for next time.
 - Repeat.

 > *"The fastest way to learn is to do things the slow way."
 -- Chris Sommer (gymnastics coach)*

+> *"Pain plus reflection equals progress."
+-- Ray Dalio*

+> *"Every man hears only what he understands."
+-- J.W.
+Goethe*

+> *"The eye sees only what the mind is prepared to comprehend."
+-- Robertson Davies*

 > *"He who asks a question is fool for five minutes.
 He who does not ask a question remains a fool forever."
 -- Proverb*

+> *"In academia there is much talk, little action.
+In industry, there is much action, little thought."
+-- Donald Norman*

 > *"It is not that I’m so smart.
 But I stay with the questions much longer." (...)
 "I have no special talent, I’m only passionately curious." (...)